-In 2011, CBER constructed a web-based program which offers the same introduction to the US biologics regulatory processes, with the convenience of online training.
-Future face-to-face training opportunities will now be more focused in emerging areas of high priority and varied interests to the global regulator.
+In 2011, CBER constructed a web-based capacity building training program which offers an introduction to the US biologics regulatory processes, with the convenience of online training.
+The CBER online outreach training continues to educate and inform regulators across the globe.

 CBER engages in capacity building efforts in partnership with the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), which includes training via an in-country regulatory training workshop format, as well as secondment of foreign regulators within FDA.

 Additionally, CBER works closely with its multilateral partners, most notably the World Health Organization (WHO).
 CBER’s engagements with WHO are more fully addressed on separate web pages, however one illustrative effort of CBER’s regulatory capacity building in partnership with the WHO is in the area of pharmacovigilance.
 CBER has and continues to support an annual course in Uppsala, Sweden, in collaboration with the WHO Uppsala Monitoring Centre (UMC), “Application of Pharmacovigilance to U.S. FDA Regulatory Decisions for Vaccines.”